jotaelesalinas/js-utils/dragndrop.md

 Each file has a `status` property, which can be:

-- waiting: work has not yet started on this file.
+- `waiting`: work has not yet started on this file.

-- inProgress: this file is curently being worked on.
+- `inProgress`: this file is curently being worked on.

-- skipped: this file has been skipped.
+- `skipped`: this file has been skipped.

-- doneOk: this file finished without errors.
+- `doneOk`: this file finished without errors.

-- doneFail: there was an error while processing this file.
+- `doneFail`: there was an error while processing this file.

 ### Skipping a file